winglam/dependent-tests-impact/README.md

 dependent-tests-impact/experiments/prioritization-results,
 dependent-tests-impact/experiments/selection-results and
 dependent-tests-impact/experiments/parallelization-results (respectively).
-The results won't be digit-for-digit identical with those in the submitted paper, because the calculation for APFD values (for figures 17 and 18) and runtime (for figures 18 and 19) depend on factors such as machine load and OS scheduling.
-However, the results still support our paper's claims.
+The results are not identical with those in the submitted paper, for two main reason.
+First, for the submitted paper some of the data was computed on a loaded machine that was running other jobs, though we don't know exactly which data.
+(That was a methodological error.)
+The current data was computed on an unloaded machine.
+While the numerical results differ, they still support the paper's claims.

 The following files contain the results of pre-computed test dependences:
 - CRYSTAL-AUTO-DT_LIST.txt